 "Can you eat Aloe vera or is it for topical use only?"

-For the most part, when people think of Aloe, they are familiar with the plant for its topical application in treating skin injuries, particularly cuts and burns.
+For the most part, when people think of Aloe, they are familiar with the plant for its topical application for skin care given is wonderful nourishing, moisturizing, and soothing properties.
 But can it be consumed?
 Does it provide internal health benefits?
 Are there risks?
 Let’s find out.

 Aloe Vera is a member of the succulent plant family.
 It is a stemless plant with fleshy serrated leaves and, when in bloom, produces yellow flowers.
 However, it’s the substance within the leaves of the plant that make Aloe Vera valuable.
 The gel found in each leaf of the plant, its clear meaty center, contains many vitamins and minerals and a wide range of health applications.

-Aloe Vera gel is totally safe to eat so long as it is prepared properly to remove any aloin.
+Aloe Vera gel is safe to eat so long as it is prepared properly to remove any aloin.
 In fact, it is a nutrient-dense plant many refer to as a superfood.
-The inner gel of the Aloe Vera leaf contains many important vitamins, minerals and antioxidants to support overall health:
+The inner gel of the Aloe Vera leaf contains over 200 important vitamins, minerals and antioxidants to support overall health:

 There are a number of Aloe Vera health benefits, however you'll want to avoid eating raw whole aloe leaf.
 The inner skin or rind has a latex coating containing aloin which acts as a natural laxative.
-For obvious reasons, you'll want to be sure the Aloe you're consuming is properly processed and free of aloin; ingesting too much of this compound can result in cramping, diarrhea, low potassium, and muscle weakness.
+For obvious reasons, you'll want to be sure the Aloe you're consuming is properly processed and free of aloin; ingesting too much of this compound can result in cramping and feeling weak and dehydrated.

 Preparing Aloe vera to eat takes only a few minutes, and once prepared can be stored in your refrigerator up to a week.

-AloeCure Aloe Vera products are all specially processed to remove any aloin and optimized for the maximum amount of the beneficial active ingredient acemannan.
+AloeCure Pure Aloe Vera products are all specially processed to remove any aloin and optimized for the maximum amount of the beneficial active ingredients in Aloe Vera, especially acemannan.
 By using only high quality organically grown Aloe Vera leaves, AloeCure products are a great choice for those looking to reap the benefits of all natural Aloe Vera.

 Comments will be approved before showing up.